0x4f625a/warriors/README.md

     5. I'm interested in feedback on the Pathfinder Infinite page or email jax.pathfinder2e@gmail.com, particularly if this doesn't work for people.
 If it works, I'll    stick it in Spellcasters and Specialists too.

 3/8/2023 v1.61  Small Paizo art addition for testing purposes.
 All Paizo art is used with their permission through pathfinder infinite licensing.
+3/31/2023 v1.62 Fix to searching in compendium browser